 There will be 30 minutes for set-up and clean-up before and after each class.
 The instructor before/after will be sharing the space and doing their own set-up and clean-up as well.
 Please keep to the scheduled class times and leave the classroom area clean for the next instructor.
 Volunteers will assist with clean-up and set-up.

 Class spaces will continue to be sold up to the maximum number of students until 1 hour before the start of the class.
-Any reduction in max students must be requested by the end of day Wednesday, February 23 CTS.
+Any reduction in max students must be requested by the end of day March 23, 2023 CST.
 Board and volunteers are extremely busy during show weekend and will not be responsible for any changes after that date.
 Plan to have supplies for the maximum number of students unless other arrangements are made.
-Special arrangements for supplies must be made prior to February 5th.
-2022.
+Special arrangements for supplies must be made prior to March 5th.
+2023.

 Instructors are responsible for their own transportation plus room and board.